 There are many other subtle examples and the motor industry has benefitted from such including the use of computers to diagnose a ‘sick car’.
 And while supposedly rendering many mechanics useless it actually gives them more time to spend on other activities, that is, if they can afford such machinery.

-There can be a solution for each bottlenecking problem and addressing this is now a new field of study.
+There can be a solution for each bottlenecking problem.
+Addressing this is now has become a new field of study.
 Computerisation and the use of robotics to handle manual labour and repetitive blue-collar jobs will be new highly lucrative career paths (many new start-ups already exist purely to develop home automation).